apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 With __Local Machine__ selected, press the green arrow to install the app on the same machine running Visual Studio.
-Once you do so, the app appears in Windows 8's app listings:
+Once you do so, the app appears in Windows' app listings:

 ![]({{ site.baseurl }}/static/img/guide/platforms/win8/win8_sdk_runApp.png)